 Although LLMs can generate code quite reliably nowadays and a lot of research effort is put in this direction, developers must face the following challenges:

 Even at this early stage of development, our chatbot app is already able to support the root cause analysis, for example, by visualizing the driving profile of a vehicle during an endurance test.
-The simple usability of the chatbot app made this kind of tools accessible to more and more automotive engineers of the customer company, who can now autonomously run AI-based analyses on
+The simple usability of the chatbot app made this kind of tools accessible to more and more automotive engineers of the customer company, who can now autonomously run AI-based analyses on Measurement data in ASAM ODS format without the support of specialized programmers and data scientists saving both time and costs without affecting the quality.

 The LLM Models are relatively new technology with big room for improvement.
 Their rapid and con-tinuous advancement suggests that in the future, generating code for increasingly complex anal-yses and visualizations will be feasible.
 This implies additional business benefits, such as a faster and more efficient workflow based on a single chatbot for every type of query on data in ASAM ODS format instead of many highly specialized apps.